outerminds/Entia/README.md

 Since **E**ntities are just identifiers and **C**omponents are just inert chunks of data, we need something to actually does something in this program. **S**ystems are the last missing piece.
 They are conceptually the equivalent to a function that take all the existing **E**ntities and **C**omponents, filters the ones it is interested in and processes them in some way.
 This means that ideally, **S**ystems do not hold any state since all the game state exists exclusively within **C**omponents.
 I say ideally because for optimization purposes, some **S**ystem local state may be needed.

 # More Concepts
 **E**ntities, **C**omponents and **S**ystems are the minimal set of concepts that the framework needs to be useful, but additional ones have been added for convenience and performance.
-I will very briefly expose them here, but each of these will be described in much more details in the [manual][manual].
+I will very briefly expose them here, but each of these will be described in much more details in the [wiki][wiki].

--   [World][manual/world]: the collection of all existing **E**ntities and **C**omponents.
+-   [World][wiki/world]: the collection of all existing **E**ntities and **C**omponents.
 It is the giant block of data that manages all the other blocks of data.
 The World is also the basis for extensibility because it holds the framework's modules and allows anyone to add one.
 This makes the framework extremely adaptable to any game development setup.
--   [Message][manual/message]: a temporary **C**omponent that is not attached to an **E**ntity and that simplifies **S**ystem communication.
+-   [Message][wiki/message]: a temporary **C**omponent that is not attached to an **E**ntity and that simplifies **S**ystem communication.
--   [Resource][manual/resource]: a World-wide **C**omponent that is not attached to an **E**ntity that holds global data.
+-   [Resource][wiki/resource]: a World-wide **C**omponent that is not attached to an **E**ntity that holds global data.
--   [Group][manual/group]: a list of all the **E**ntities in a given World that conform to a query.
+-   [Group][wiki/group]: a list of all the **E**ntities in a given World that conform to a query.
--   [Node][manual/node]: a data wrapper around **S**ystems that allow to define execution behaviour and order.
+-   [Node][wiki/node]: a data wrapper around **S**ystems that allow to define execution behaviour and order.
--   [Controller][manual/controller]: a wrapper around **S**ystems that executes them based on the behaviour defined in nodes and that controls their state.
+-   [Controller][wiki/controller]: a wrapper around **S**ystems that executes them based on the behaviour defined in nodes and that controls their state.
--   [Phase][manual/phase]: a data type that is associated with a phase of execution.
+-   [Phase][wiki/phase]: a data type that is associated with a phase of execution.
 It allows to run systems at different times such as initialization time, run time, dispose time or any other time that you care to define.

 # Recurrent Usage Patterns
 I will specify here recurrent usage patterns that are used in the framework.